-Clustering Phenomena in Network of Coupled Chaotic Circuits Distributed in 3-Dimensional Space
+Investigation of Clustering Phenomena in Coupled Chaotic Circuits Located in Three-Dimensional Space

-Takumi Nara, Yoko Uwate and Yoshifumi Nishio

-Dept. of Electrical and Electronic Engineering, Tokushima University 2-1 Minami-Josanjima, Tokushima 770-8506, Japan Email: {nara, uwate, nishio}@ee.tokushima-u.ac.jp
+Takumi Nara, Yoko Uwate and Yoshifumi Nishio Dept. of Electrical and Electronic Engineering of Tokushima University 2-1 Minami-Josanjima, Tokushima-shi, Tokushima-ken 770-8506, Japan Email: {nara, uwate, nishio}@ee.tokushima-u.ac.jp

-Abstract-In this study, we investigate synchronization phenomena in coupled chaotic circuits which are connected by resistance.
+Abstract-In this study, we investigate synchronization phenomena in coupled chaotic circuits which are connected by resistor.
 In addition, we investigate the difference of synchronization phenomena by distance information of coupled chaotic circuits and the difference of synchronization phenomena by increasing the number of coupled chaotic circuits.
-We confirm that the coupled chaotic circuits located in the near distance are synchronized at inphase state, and the coupled chaotic circuits located in the far distance are not synchronized.
+We confirm that the coupled chaotic circuits located in the near distance are synchronized at in-phase state, and the coupled chaotic circuits located in the far distance are not synchronized.
 Therefore, the clustering phenomena of coupled chaotic circuits are observed in two-dimensional space and three-dimensional space.